 Kaleidoscope black and white

 This journal post features two kaleidoscope black and white artworks made from dandelion seeds.
 To produce this work, I photographed a dandelion seed with a macro lens in the studio.
-After choosing the image I knew would have the most pleasing kaleidoscope effect I went to work.
+After choosing the image I thought might have the most pleasing kaleidoscope effect I went to work.

 Kaleidoscope art project

 Making kaleidoscope imagery is a fun way to explore symmetry.
 The process involves mirroring photos and rotating the image.
 From here it’s a simple act of repeating the process.
-I’ve found it’s easy to overwork a piece, so knowing when to stop is the challenge.
+I discovered it’s very easy to overwork a piece.
+Knowing when to stop experimenting is a challenge.
 Albeit – a fun challenge.

 Furthermore, I found this beautiful description of the dandelion flower, in a nature.com article.